C1ph3r404/Chocolate-Factory/WriteUp.md

 ## Root flag

 To fetch the root flag, the box had `root.py`.
-I copied the contents and executed it locally using the key I earlier obtained from `key_rev_key` (this challenge expected verifying something locally).
+I copied the contents and executed it locally using the key I earlier obtained from `key_rev_key`.
 The flag printed.

 Screenshot:
 ![root.py](screenshots/root_flag.png)